 Working on tone of voice can be an excellent discipline for thinking about your company’s identity.
 You have to boil everything down to something clear and simple that anyone can understand.
 That helps to cut through clutter and confusion.

 Your tone can even help you set strategic direction.
-Markets are getting more crowded and competitive, so companies have to decide who they’re for.
+Markets are getting more crowded and competitive, so companies have to decide on their brand personality.
 Instead of being all things to all people, they’re embracing niche appeal so they can hone in on the most relevant audience.

 6. It Makes You Different